 Cathedral, Victoria Hall Hanley, Keble College Oxford, St Giles'

 Cathedral Edinburgh, St David's Hall Cardiff, and Blackburn Cathedral.

 at the Lambertikirche in Münster and twice in the Orgelpunkt

 series in Magdeburg Cathedral.
-First recital in Notre-Dame Cathedral in
+Twice performed in Notre-Dame Cathedral,

 Performed in the United States at Washington National Cathedral